pbr1111/CountDownTimer/README.md

 If I force the GC process, in theory the previous referenced instances of the CountDownTimer should be destroyed (nobody references this instances).

 In the original implementation, this does not work this way, because the handler have a reference of the outer class.
-This causes a memory leak.
+This causes a memory leak (it lasts until the countdown ends).

 With the fixed implementation (static handler class), although if I destroy and recreate many times MainActivity, when I force the GC, unreferenced instances will be destroyed.